TRIP Tip #16 "Take It Easy, Don't Force It"

 1. Remind them of the TRIP System.

-2. Review their plan using each of the four words to reinforce the concept and strengthen their resolve.
+2. Review their plan using each of the four words to reinforce the concept and strengthen their resolve.3.
+Talk about the current times and how TRIP applies right then.

 4. Consider having them sign a statement of commitment to process to use in the future.